stacktape/appTape/business-plan/overview.md

 ## appTape Hobby

+"Managed mode" - frictionless experience with very-fast time-to-value.
+No need to configure anything.
+"High-control mode" - for developers, who want to use their own API keys, preferred models, and own AWS account.

-- 1 user
+- AI models:
-- Small amount of credits included per month, worth ~$3
+  - Use appTape AI credits (max $3 worth of tokens per month).
+Sufficient to generate smaller applications.
+We'll use Cerebras GPT-OSS-120b model (cheap, super-fast)
-- Alternatively, Bring-Your-Own-API-Key
+  - or Bring-Your-Own-API-Key
+- Infrastructure (Serverless only - Lambda functions, OpenNext Next.js, DynamoDb, S3, CloudFront):
+  - Deploy to Stacktape sandbox (maximum ~$3 worth of infrastructure per month).
+Suitable for apps and websites without large amounts of users.
+  - or Deploy to your own AWS account (requires connecting, so it can create friction for non-developers)
 - Basic context optimization techniques
-- Standard infrastructure resources (Lambda functions, Containers, Serverless Next.js, RDS, DynamoDb)
 - Community support

 Price: $0 / user / month

-Time to value is not as fast as web-based solutions (e.g. Lovable is faster).
-But downloading and running appTape is not far off (Running in ~25-30 seconds from user clicking on the Download button).

-## appTape Pro Individual (distributed as an addon to the downloadable binary)
+## appTape Pro Individual (distributed as an addon to the downloadable desktop app)

 - Unlimited users, team management
 - Advanced context optimization techniques